Saketh-hash/Saketh-hash/README.md

 ## Interests

-- AI and Machine Learning
+- Python Programming
-- Human-Computer Interaction
+- AI and ML
 ## Goals

 - To gain practical experience through internships and projects.